Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

     - UITheme              - the audio theme.
     - UIScreen             - the graphics user interface.
 The user interface consists of the hierarchy of business units and the hierarchy of visual units.
     - UIWidget             - the business unit of ui.
 This may contain (or not contain) the view.
     - UIView               - the visual unit of ui.
-This just contains the VisualElement, so it's essentially a wrapper for VisualElement.
+This is just the VisualElement.
-    - UIRouter             - the state router.
+    - UIRouter             - the state managere.
 - Framework.App - the application module.
     - Application          - the application.
     - Storage              - the bag of values.